 In a discrete-event system, modules react to event that occurs at a given time instant and produce other events either at the same time instant or at some future time instant.
-Execution is chronological[6]; time is an integral part of the model.
+Execution is chronological [7]; time is an integral part of the model.
 Events will typically carry a time stamp, which is an indicator of the time at which the event occurs within the model.
-A simulator for Discrete-Event models will typically maintain a global event queue that sorts events by time stamp.
-This sorting can be computationally costly.
-[Guus: hard to simulate, nice in hardware].